Planning-Inspectorate/applications-service-prototype/README.md

-# applications-service-prototype
+# Applications Service Prototype
-Prototype of applications FO/CBOS for user testing
+This is a prototype of the Planning Inspectorate Applications Service Front Office and Back Office for use in user testing and proof of concepts.

+The current journeys that have been added include.

+Applications homepage (in progress)
+Create Case Journey (80% complete, needs to fix postcode selection)